Synesthesia in art: Art meant to evoke synesthetic associations

 Perhaps the most famous work which might be thought to evoke synesthesia-like experiences in a non-synesthete audience is the 1940 Disney film Fantasia, although it is unknown if this was intentional or not.
-Another classical example is the use of the color organ which would project colored lights along with the musical notes, to create a synesthetic experience in the audience (Campen 2007, Jewanski & Sidler 2006).
+Another classical example is the use of the color organ which would project colored lights along with the musical notes, to create a synesthetic experience in the audience.